dskarbek/RPN-Lang/README.md

 JavaScript implementation of an interpreter for a little language based on Reverse Polish Notation (RPN)

 # Language
 Evaluates a reverse polish notation expression against a set of variables.
 The expected format is that white-space separates each token.
-The basic run-time elements is the stack of tokens that are being parsed and a hash-table of variables that are being referenced.
+The basic run-time elements are the stack of parsed tokens and a hash-table of variables.

 ## Constants
 Token | Description
 ---- | -----
 `val` | Any string that does not match an operation is interpreted as a literal value.
 `\val` | A backslash is removed from the start of a constant and the rest of the token is always taken as a constant.
 Use this to escape an operator to be processed as a constant.
+`#` | Pops an discards the last token on the stack, use along with `{ ... }` to make comments `true` | A boolean true value.
+`false` | A boolean false value.
+These are the only words that are reserved symbols.
+`undef` | The value a variable has before it is assigned to.

 ## Boolean operators
 Token | Description